-Even if you have just one non-minor injury that’s overlooked in your assessment, you could miss out on tens of thousands of dollars in compensation that you’re entitled to.
-So it’s important that you understand the difference between minor and non-minor injuries.
+Even if you have just one non-minor injury that’s overlooked in your assessment you could miss out on tens of thousands of dollars in benefits you’re entitled to.
+So it’s important to understand the difference between minor and non-minor injuries.

 A minor psychological or psychiatric injury is a psychological or psychiatric injury that’s not a recognised psychiatric illness.

-Let’s look at an example where a medical assessment showed only minor injuries, meaning that compensation payments would be cut off after a maximum of six months, and possible sooner.
+Let’s look at an example where a medical assessment showed only minor injuries, meaning that personal injury benefit payments would be cut off after a maximum of six months.
 But it’s entirely possible that the injuries have not yet stabilised at that point, and in fact could worsen after the initial six months.
 In particular, psychological or psychiatric injuries can take a lot longer than six months to develop.
 So it’s possible that you could develop a non-minor injury over time.

 If that happens, you’ll need to dispute the insurer’s decision in order to receive ongoing benefits or a lump sum.
 Please refer to our article on What you need to know about checking and disputing insurers’ decisions.